neodyme-labs/fido-sphincs-experiments/README.md

 # FIDO SPHINCS+ Experiments

-This is the meta repository for the code accompanying the paper `Stateless Hash-Based Signatures for Post-Quantum Security Keys`.
+This is the meta repository for the code accompanying the paper [Stateless Hash-Based Signatures for Post-Quantum Security Keys](https://ia.cr/2025/298).
 It ties together all scripts and code needed to reproduce the results.

 ## Structure